 The government's current home schooling policy was released on June 17, 2002 as Policy/Program Memorandum No. 131 (PPM131).
-We recommend you read this document on the Ministry of Education website and OFTP's reaction to it as it set new ground rules and expectations for school boards in their dealings with parents who choose to home educate their children in Ontario.
+We recommend you read this document on the Ministry of Education website and OFTP's reaction to it as it sets ground rules and expectations for school boards in their dealings with parents who choose to home educate their children in Ontario.

 To whom should I send my letter of intent?